jschirrmacher/zerberus/README.md

 Software for a robot, which chases racoons out of your garden.

-The robot will be built soon (parts are already ordered) and will be documented here.
-It contains a Raspberry PI 4B.
+It is build using the 4WD Wild Thumper Chassis with 34:1 and a Raspberry Pi 4B.

-For easier development of the software without burning the motors (and load the Respi every time), I decided to create a kind of simulator.
+For easier development of the software without burning the motors (and load the Respi every time), we created a simple simulator.

-The simulator consists of several parts:
+The software consists of several parts:

 1. A gpio.ts module in the root folder, which provides the Gpio class in production mode (NODE_ENV=production), and a simulator class in all other environments, which communicates with the http server.
 The simulator class can also be found in this module.
-2. The http server in folder `/server`, which sends received information to the frontend via web sockets and receives simulated sensor data in the same way from the frontend.
+2. The simulator in `/simulator` folder, containing a http server, which sends received information to a frontend via web sockets and receives simulated sensor data in the same way from the frontend.
-3. The html frontend (in `/frontend`) to receive and visualize this data
+3. The actual robot control program, using gpio.ts, is located in `/robot`.

-4. The actual robot control program, using gpio.ts, is located in `/robot`.
+The robot control program is implmented in TypeScript (for motor control) and Python (for image recognition).

 ## Installation